 You can manage your notifications from the Dashboard Notifications page.
 You can customize which notifications you receive and where they’re delivered.

 Notifications are sent to “Channels”.
-We currently support Email and Slack.
+We currently support Email, Slack and Microsoft Teams.
 The channel list is on the right-hand side of the page.
 You may see your existing channels, the number of notifications they’re subscribed to, and the ability to create new channels.